 In the long run, the Two of Wands will teach you to successfully juggle your long-term obligations and your impulse towards your desires, by nature fluctuating and unpredictable.
 The combination of rigor and laxity is a particularly effective path for those who want to enjoy the small pleasures of life without neglecting the benefits of having a project of construction.

-Interpretation of The Two of Wands upright
+Two of Wands upright

 As you have already seen, the wands are always associated with the idea of action and starting.
 With the Two of Wands this needs to be understood from a symbolic point of view, as the influence of this card will not manifest itself in the seeker's behavior at the moment.